 Many of the tools we list in this post are considered some of the best DevOps tools ever developed.
 And they dominate their respective markets.

-Check them out below and decide for yourself.
+We’ve curated a list of DevOps tools and top DevOps platforms, check them out below and decide for yourself.

 List of the Best DevOps Tools

 Git is one of the most popular, most used DevOps tools in existence.

 It’s a source code management (SCM) tool, meaning it’s used by programmers and developers to manage code, such as tracking revisions in software or merging them with other revisions and so on.

 One of the major reasons Git is so widely used in the industry is that it’s free and open-source.
 It’s available to practically everyone who needs to use it.
 And it can handle big or small projects with ease.

 Plus, it’s easy to learn and use.

 Git’s main feature is its intuitive branching model.
 It allows you to create multiple local branches that don’t have to be interconnected, they can exist independently of one another.
 And it has a load of great features, such as: